Sherford (new town): History

-In February 2022, archaeologists led by Rob Bourn, managing director of Orion Heritage announced the discovery of the remains of a woolly mammoth, reindeer, rhinoceros, bison, wolf and hyena in a cave system near the town.
-Over 200 clusters of bones have been removed by the explorers to analyze the life in Ice Age Britain.
-Remains of a tusk, molar tooth, other bones of a wooly mammoth, a partial skull and mandible of a woolly rhinoceros date to the middle of the last Ice Age between 60,000 and 30,000 years ago.
+In February 2022, archaeologists led by Rob Bourn, managing director of Orion Heritage, announced the discovery of the remains of a woolly mammoth, reindeer, rhinoceros, bison, wolf and hyena in a cave system near the town.
+Over 200 clusters of bones have been removed by the explorers to analyse life in Ice Age Britain.
+Remains of a tusk, a molar tooth, other bones of a wooly mammoth, a partial skull and mandible of a woolly rhinoceros date to the middle of the last Ice Age between 60,000 and 30,000 years ago.